- Describe how and why ethologists study animal behavior.

 Scorpian’s Worst Nightmare

-Before reading the last little bits of this lesson, please take the time to write a review of Guest Hollow Biology, if it’s O.K. with your parent/teacher!
+Before reading the last little bits of this lesson, please take the time to write a review of Guest Hollow Biology (it’s at the bottom of this linked page via the comments section), if it’s O.K. with your parent/teacher!
 Please ask your parent or teacher to do so as well. 😀 Just go to the link above and click on the review tab.

-Your review will help others know what you got out of this course, and will help my small business grow.
-If my business is successful, I will be able to continue to make curricula that is DIFFERENT from most of the other homeschool programs that are available.
-I NEED your support!
+Your review will help others know what you got out of this course, and will help our small business grow.
+If my business is successful, we will be able to continue to make curricula that is DIFFERENT from most of the other homeschool programs that are available.
+We need your support!
 Spread the word and let others know about Guest Hollow!

 I hope you enjoyed (or at least got something out of) this year of biology.
 I also hope you will be able to try out our other high school courses!